konapun/orbital-frame/packages/orbital-frame-core/README.md

 execute as `this.pid` or in the execute function's third argument which is its `metadata`.
 In order to get the pid from `this` context you **MUST** use function notation instead of arrow notation.
-Either style of function can retrieve the PID from execute's third argument.
-A practical usage of PID is shown in the example for "Interactive Commands".
+Either style of function can retrieve the pid from execute's third argument.
+The pid can be used as a unique key for later retrieval.

 ### Example Command
 ```js